Boxing at the 2012 Summer Olympics – Women's flyweight

-The women's competition at the 2012 Olympic Games in London was held from 5 to 9 August at the ExCeL Exhibition Centre.
+The women's flyweight boxing competition at the 2012 Olympic Games in London was held from 5 to 9 August at the ExCeL Exhibition Centre.

-For the first time at an Olympic Games, the 10 men's boxing events were joined by three women's events: flyweight, middleweight, and lightweight.
+For the first time at an Olympic Games, the 10 men's boxing events was joined by three women's events: flyweight, middleweight, and lightweight.

 Nicola Adams from Great Britain won the gold medal — the first Olympic gold ever awarded in women's boxing.
+Adams beat China's Ren Cancan by 16 points to seven in the final.

 Competition format

 The competition consisted of a single-elimination tournament.
-Bronze medals were awarded to both semi-final losers, Marlen Esparza of the United States and Mary Kom of India.
+Bronze medals were awarded to both semi-finalists, Marlen Esparza of the United States and Mary Kom of India.
 Each bout comprised four rounds of two minutes each.